ishanwalia7579/Android-Learning/Android Architecture/file.md

 SSL (Secure Sockets Layer) is security technology to establish an encrypted link between a web server and a web browser.
 Window Manager - Handles the placement and appearance of windows on the screen.
 Content Providers - Help apps share data with other apps (like contacts or photos).
-View System - Controls how things (like buttons or text) appear on the scree
+View System - Controls how things (like buttons or text) appear on the scree.

 <img src="Platform_libraries.jpg">

 # 5. Linux Kernel